Nariod/RustPacker/README.md

 - `ct`, which executes your shellcode by spawning a process using the following API calls: `VirtualAlloc, VirtualProtect, CreateThread, WaitForSingleObject`.
 - `crt`, which injects your shellcode in the `dllhost.exe` process using the following API calls: `OpenProcess, VirtualAllocEx, WriteProcessMemory, VirtualProtectEx, CreateRemoteThread`.
 - `ntCRT`, which injects your shellcode in the `dllhost.exe` process using the following low-level API calls: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory,NtCreateThreadEx`.
-- sysCRT, AVAILABLE SOON.
+- `sysCRT`, AVAILABLE SOON.
 Will rely on direct syscalls using the [mordor-rs](https://github.com/memN0ps/mordor-rs) project.

 ### Usage example
 If you want to pack your Sliver shellcode using the `ntCRT` template with XOR encryption: